skhairunnesa/SoftwareEngineeringClass/README.md

 ============

 Paragraphs are separated by a blank line.
 Just one blank line.
+Can I create a merge conflict.

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: